nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 }
 ```

-Remember that default-constructing an object and then assigning to it is less efficient than initializing it with the value you really want it to have.
+**<font color='red'>As a result, not only should you postpone a variable's definition until right before you have to use the variable, you should also try to postpone the definition until you have initialization arguments for it.</font>**

-**As a result, not only should you postpone a variable's definition until right before you have to use the variable, you should also try to postpone the definition until you have initialization arguments for it.**
+### 26.1 variable used in a loop

-### variable used in a loop
+If a variable is used only inside a loop, is it better to define it outside the loop and make an assignment to it on each loop iteration, or is it be better to define the variable inside the loop?

 ```c++
 // Approach A: define outside loop